sumeetjain/code_of_conduct/README.md

 ## Reporting Inappropriate Behavior

 Omaha Code School is meant to be a safe, inclusive space.
 That includes our physical classroom, anywhere we go for an event, and all of our online realms.
-Please approach either Rahul, Sumeet, or Chris if you've experienced anything less than that.
+Please approach either Rahul, Sumeet, or Beth if you've experienced anything less than that.
 In return, we promise:

 - **To take all harassment reports seriously.**
 - **To respect your privacy.**